ericmotleybytes/auxilium/README.md

 ## Credits

-The run-time auxilium scripts are written purely in the bash scripting language.
+The runtime auxilium scripts are written purely in the bash scripting language.
 All that is needed to run them is a standard bash shell version 4 or higher.